kodecocodes/flutter-sample-project/README.md

 ### Set the base package name

-Next create a Flutter project using the base package name for **raywenderlich.com** in reverse notation.
+Next create a Flutter project using the base package name for **kodeco.com** in reverse notation.

 ```
-flutter create --org com.raywenderlich appname
+flutter create --org com.kodeco appname
 ```

 Replace `appname` with your project name.
 This is used for both the Android package name and the iOS bundle identifier.

-### Add the Razeware license
+### Add the Kodeco license

 The guides require adding the license to the top of each code file, but many developers expect to find a file called **LICENSE** in the root of the project also.
 So create that file.
 You can find the [text for the file in this repository](https://github.com/raywenderlich/flutter-sample-project/blob/master/LICENSE).
 Change the date to the current year if needed.